 Since I have a habit of letting interesting character developments from one story trickle down into other stories, I think a little reading guide to some of my Hogan's Heroes stories might be in order by now.

 The epic Chameleon Fever really is the basis for all of The Corporal Chronicles.
 However, even The Key to Berchtesgaden gives you the necessary insight in the situation to be able to thoroughly enjoy the other stories in the series.

 Both Robin Hood's Christmas Party and No Silent Night however are very readable as stand alone stories, without any prior knowledge of the actual situation I created around Langenscheidt and Danzig.
 But of course they are more fun if you are aware of what's really going on.

 The Mystery of the Love-Struck Corporal and The Pied Piper of Hamelburg are best read with the reader being aware of Langenscheidt's antics.
 The latter however I do not consider to be really part of the Chronicles anymore.
-It is more a TOW fanfic than a HH fanfic, and by now I've developed my own plans for how things will go towards the end of the war.
+It's more a TOW fanfic than a HH fanfic to begin with, and by now I've developed my own plans for how things will go towards the end of the war.
 The only part of The Pied Piper story that I still consider a more or less legitimate part of the Chronicles is the lengthy flashback of chapters 4-8.

 Sigh.
 Originally, when I started Chameleon Fever, I had no intention of writing something like The Corporal Chronicles.
 But the plotbunnies just keep multiplying!